FractalBlocks/Fractal/docs/tutorial/readme.md

 const view: View<S> =
   () => s => h('div', [
     h('button', {
-      on: { click: ev('inc') },
+      on: {
+        click: ev('inc'),
+      },
     }, '+'),
     h('div', s + ''),
     h('button', {
+      on: {
-      on: { click: ev('dec') }, // <--- event listener that sends a message to 'dec' input when click the button }, '-'),
+        click: ev('dec'), // <--- event listener send a message to 'dec' input, when user click the button },
+    }, '-'),
   ])
 ```

-This is it, we have our first component, the Counter.
+This is it!! we have our first component, the Counter.
 Lets run it!, we will use the [Fractal-quickstart](https://github.com/FractalBlocks/Fractal-quickstart), so visit and follow [this steps](https://github.com/FractalBlocks/Fractal-quickstart#fractal-quickstart) to setup the quickstart.

 In the `app/` [folder](https://github.com/FractalBlocks/Fractal-quickstart/tree/master/app) we have all the file for running our application.